.jpg)

 SPRINGS FROM WINTER RISE

-Laura's historical fiction novel "Springs from Winter Rise" is set in 1930s east Texas, where we meet Emily, a sharp student with plans to attend university for a teaching degree.
-Her senior year nearly complete, she survives the most devastating school disaster in US history, the New London school explosion of 1937.
+Laura's historical fiction novel "Springs from Winter Rise" is set in the 1930s east Texas oil boom.
+We meet Emily, a sharp young woman who wants to attend university for a nursing degree, so she can escape the smothering societal expectations of her region.
+She looks up to her mother’s friend, a suffragist, and Amelia Earhart for their courage in stepping out of the traditional boundaries.
+Her junior year nearly complete, Emily survives the most devastating school disaster in US history, the New London school explosion of 1937.
 This true, historical tragedy killed nearly 300, most of them children, and led to the introduction of an odor to natural gas.

-The novel follows Emily's life post-explosion as she struggles with mental trauma and depression.
-An encouraging teacher and others help her cope with her demons and attempt to overcome what the Great War doctors called "shell shock."
-Will Emily finally go to university or stay in her comfortable, if staid, east Texas life?
+The novel follows Emily's life post-explosion as she struggles with mental trauma.
+An encouraging teacher, friends, and family help and hinder her attempts to cope and battle to overcome what the Great War doctors called "shell shock" so she can get her life and dreams back on track.

 Now Available